William O. Douglas: Rosenberg case

 On June 17, 1953, Douglas granted a temporary stay of execution to Ethel and Julius Rosenberg, who had been convicted of selling the plans for the atomic bomb to the Soviet Union during the Cold War.
 The basis for the stay was that Judge Irving Kaufman had sentenced the Rosenbergs to death without the consent of the jury.
 While this was permissible under the Espionage Act of 1917, under which the Rosenbergs were tried, a later law, the Atomic Energy Act of 1946, held that only a jury could pronounce the death penalty.
 Since at the time the stay was granted the Supreme Court was out of session, this stay meant that the Rosenbergs could expect to wait at least six months before the case was heard.

-When Attorney General Herbert Brownell heard about the stay, however, he immediately took his objection to Chief Justice Fred M. Vinson, who reconvened the Court before the appointed date and set aside the stay.
-Douglas had departed for vacation, but on learning of the special session of the Court, he returned to Washington.
-Because of widespread opposition to his decision, Douglas briefly faced impeachment proceedings in Congress but attempts to remove him from the Court went nowhere.
+When Attorney General Herbert Brownell heard about the stay, he immediately took his objection to Chief Justice Fred M. Vinson, who reconvened the Court before the appointed date and set aside the stay.
+Douglas had departed for vacation, but returned to Washington on learning of the special session of the Court.
+Because of widespread opposition to his decision, Douglas briefly faced impeachment proceedings in Congress proposed by Representative Don Wheeler, but attempts to remove him from the Court went nowhere.